Computation of Burgers Vectors from Elastic Strain and Lattice Rotation Data: Theory and Methodology

 \subsection{Mathematical Definition of a Burgers Vector}

-For any vector field, $\bm{V}$, that is continuous along the path of integration, the closed-loop line integral of its gradient, $\bm{\nabla V}$, must be $\bm{0}$.
-However if the vector field contains a discontinuity, for example the displacement field $\bm{u}$ of a material containing dislocations, it is possible for the result to be non-zero.
-In our case, the result is the Burgers vector $\bm{b}$, which describes the discontinuity in the material structure due to the presence of the dislocation \cite{anderson,bacon}.

-Therefore a mathematical definition for the Burgers vector $\bm{b}$ of a dislocation is the line integral of the elastic displacement gradient $\bm{\beta}=\bm{\nabla u}$ along the closed loop $\bm{C}$ that encloses the dislocation (also known as the Burgers circuit, defined in the original undistorted coordinate system) \cite{anderson};
+A Burgers vector describes the discontinuity in a material structure due to the presence of a dislocation \cite{anderson,bacon}.
+A mathematical definition for the Burgers vector $\bm{b}$ of a dislocation is the line integral of the elastic displacement gradient $\bm{\beta}=\bm{\nabla u}$ (where $\bm{u}$ is the elastic displacement field of the material) along the closed loop $\bm{C}$ that encloses the dislocation (also known as the Burgers circuit, defined in the original undistorted coordinate system) \cite{anderson};

 where

 (Note that $\bm{\beta} = \bm{\varepsilon} + \bm{\omega}$, the elastic strain and lattice rotation tensor fields respectively) \cite{hlt,rima}.

 This means that, as long as we know the strain and lattice rotation fields within a material, the Burgers vector $\bm{b}$ for dislocations enclosed within some Burgers circuit $\bm{C}$ can be calculated.